The Christian's Toolbox

 A large part of our Christian growth takes place by the renewal of the mind, creating emotional security through faith in the power of God's grace.
 We are given this warning by the apostle Peter, “Be on guard so that you will not be carried away by the errors of these wicked people and lose your own secure footing.
 Rather, you must grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:17, 18).

 The Word of God

 Jesus is the Word made ﬂesh, who came as Prophet, Priest and King to give us His authority and stability (Matt.
 28:18-20).
 The Word of grace empowers us as believers to solely depend upon His ﬁnish works, establishing His will, thoughts and covenant.
-We build our lives upon His absolute-immutable Truth—our Rock.
+We build our lives upon His absolute-immutable Truth—the Rock of our Salvation, Jesus Christ.
 (1 Cor.
 10:4).

 The Attributes of God

-The Lord (Jehovah) is our Salvation (Psa.27:1).
+The Lord (Yeshua) is our Salvation (Psa.27:1).
 Jesus is “…the Author and Finisher of our faith” (Hebrews 12:2).
-Knowing His inherent characteristics, magniﬁes Him as Savior and Lord in our hearts, causing faith to arise in worship to the King of Righteousness; secure in His Mercy.
+Knowing His inherent characteristics, magniﬁes Him as Savior and Lord in our hearts, causing faith to arise in worship to the King of Righteousness, and establishing our security in His Mercy.